rabinnh/conky-stocks/README.md

 ### Dependencies

 As you can see, the script is named 'conkystocks.py' and should be placed in your $HOME/.conky directory.
-It has been tested on Python 3.5 with and imports
-'json' and 'urllib'.
+It has been tested on Python 3.5 on Linux and imports 'json' and 'urllib'.

 ### Market Indexes